Lexus LS: 1994–1997

 The redesigned LS 400 interior received upgraded features, varying from dual-zone climate controls to rear cupholders.
 A newly patented seat cushion design, similar to the car's suspension, used lightweight internal coil springs and stabilizer bars to improve comfort.
 One of the first in-dash CD changers was offered as an option.
 Safety enhancements included enlarged crumple zones, three-point seat belts at all positions, and a new collapsible steering column.
-In Japan, the Toyota Celsior equivalents were offered in the same "A", "B", and top-spec "C" configurations as before, along with an additional selection of exterior colors.
+In Japan, the Toyota Celsior equivalents were offered in the same "A", "B", and top-spec "C" configurations as before, along with an additional selection of exterior colours.
 Several optional features, such as a compact disc-based Global Positioning System (GPS) navigation system and reclining rear seats, were available only in Japan.

 At its U.S. debut, the redesigned LS 400 retained a pricing advantage over European competitors in its largest market, launching with a base price of US$51,000.
 However, cost differences had narrowed following more aggressive pricing and added feature content from rival manufacturers.
 To promote their new flagship, Lexus launched a US$50 million advertising campaign, the most expensive marketing effort since the launch of the division.
 In mid-1995, sales slowed as the U.S. government threatened tariffs on Japanese luxury cars over the widening U.S.-Japan trade deficit, potentially raising the price of a fully optioned LS 400 to over US$100,000.
 Subsequent negotiations averted the sanctions by the second quarter of that year, and sales recovered in the following months.
 Ultimately, second-generation LS 400 sales were lower than the original model; production totaled approximately 114,000 units.

 Production of the UCF20 ran from October 1994 to July 1997.
-For 1997, a limited "Coach Edition" LS 400 was produced in partnership with American leather manufacturer Coach Inc. The edition featured Coach leather seats; embroidered emblems on the exterior, floormats, and armrest; special colors and added trim; and a Coach cabin bag.
+For 1997, a limited "Coach Edition" LS 400 was produced in partnership with American leather manufacturer Coach Inc. The edition featured Coach leather seats; embroidered emblems on the exterior, floormats, and armrest; special colours and added trim; and a Coach cabin bag.
 Production was limited to a yearly run of 2,500 units.